foragepm/forage/readme.md

-  forage sizes              calculate sizes of tarballs forage peers              list peers sharing similar packages to you forage export             export all packages as a single IPFS directory forage id                 find your IPFS peer ID forage search query       search packages by name forage add manager name   add a package to forage forage rotate             generate a new public+private key pair
+  forage sizes              calculate sizes of tarballs forage peers              list peers sharing similar packages to you forage export             export all packages as a single IPFS directory forage id                 find your IPFS peer ID and public key forage search query       search packages by name forage add manager name   add a package to forage forage rotate             generate a new public+private key pair